balancer/docs/docs/reference/vebal-and-gauges/vebal.md

 # veBAL

-::: note
+::: info
 The `FeeDistributor` address is [`0x26743984e3357efc59f2fd6c1afdc310335a61c9`](https://etherscan.io/address/0x26743984e3357efc59f2fd6c1afdc310335a61c9#code)
 :::

-## How to Query Pending Tokens for a veBAL Holders
+## Query Pending Tokens for a veBAL Holder

 You can query pending tokens for a given veBAL holder by using `eth_call` to simulate a claim transaction.
 Below is some simple pseudocode that outlines the process: